 Nowadays, almost everybody relies on frozen foods.
 And thanks to Clarence Birdseye we now have selections that are not just fast and easy, but delicious ones too!

-Birdseye may not be the one who actually invented the concept and process of frozen foods, but he’s the one who transformed it into something beautiful and beneficial.
+Birdseye may not be the one who actually invented the concept and process of frozen foods, but he’s the one who transformed it into beneficial.

 With the mind of a business leader, Birdseye founded his own company, Birdseye Seafoods Inc ., which would later become General Seafood Corporation.

 Now you know it as General Foods Corporation.